-TORONTO, April 26, 2014 /CNW/ - Councillor Chin Lee (Ward 41 Scarborough-Rouge River) and City staff joined members of the community to plant approximately 2,600 trees and shrubs as part of the Trees Across Toronto program.
-At Milliken Park were representatives from Lomco Landscape Contractors, HSBC Bank Canada, Toronto Parking Authority, Toronto Parks and Trees Foundation, and Enbridge Gas Distribution, along with approximately 2,000 volunteers for the Trees Across Toronto annual tree planting event.
+TORONTO, April 27, 2013 /CNW/ - Councillor Sarah Doucette (Ward 13 Parkdale-High Park), the City of Toronto's Tree Advocate, Councillor Chin Lee (Ward 41 Scarborough-Rouge River) and City of Toronto staff joined members of the community to plant over 2,400 trees and shrubs as part of the Trees Across Toronto program.
+Also on hand at Milliken Park were representatives from Lomco Landscape Contractors, HSBC Bank Canada and Enbridge Gas Distribution along with more than 1,000 volunteers for the Trees Across Toronto annual tree planting event.

-Today, hundreds of volunteers at Milliken Park planted over 1,800 native trees and shrubs.
-At Newtonbrook Park, the other Trees Across Toronto planting site, volunteers planted 800 more for a total of over 2,600 native trees and shrubs.
+Today, hundreds of volunteers at Milliken Park planted over 1,600 native trees and shrubs.
+At Windfields Park, the other Trees Across Toronto planting site, volunteers planted hundreds more for a total of over 2,400 native trees and shrubs.

 Anyone who missed today's planting event is invited to plant a tree on their own property or consult the Green Toronto website for additional planting events hosted by the City of Toronto this spring.
 Over 60 per cent of the urban forest is on private property.
 It is crucial that residents plant trees on public and private property if Toronto is going to protect and nurture its urban forest.
 Every tree counts.